I can move things with my mind.

 Trust me, I was surprised too.
 I’m not sure where they came from.
 One day, stuff just started floating around me when I got focused or excited or angry.

 No one knew about this but me.
 I realized the day it started that it would have to be kept a secret.
-People didn’t respond well to things they didn’t understand.
-I would know.
-I was one of those things.
+Humans famously don’t respond well to things they don’t understand; I wasn’t about to risk being locked up in a lab somewhere.

 Life went on.